 - Spectacular scenery and breathtaking views on the route between Buiza and San Martin de la Tercia

 - The last 4 km to Buiza are on the narrow winding road without any shoulders.
 There is not much traffic on the road but cars drive quite fast and drivers coming around the corner don’t expect to see anybody walking on the road.
 The scenery is stunning but you can’t enjoy it because you have to keep your eyes on the road.

 - A steep ascent from Buiza – 350 m over 3 km

 The first half of the walk from La Robal to Buiza was flat and easy.
 Unfortunately most of the time on the road or next to the railways.

 The second half from Buiza to Poladura is more challenging with a steep ascent that starts from the village.
-The Camino goes away from the road it’s on a footpath over the mountains all the way to Poladura.
+The Camino goes away from the road it’s on a footpath over the mountains to Poladura.

 The first 4 km are on the sidewalk past Puente de Alba (2 km) and Peredilla (3 km).
 Two small towns with no cafes or shops.